The National School Lunch Program (NSLP)

 - Be 100% fruit or vegetable juice

-For an infographic displaying the health benefits of Smart Snack guidelines click here: Smart Snack Infographic
+Click the following link for a infographic displaying the health benefits of Smart Snack guidelines: Smart Snack Infographic